tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   `Either::Right` and `Either::Left` (they are subclasses of `Either` class - but it's just a Ruby-specific implementation detail).

-  to lift a value is to create a monad from a plain value: `Either::Right(5)`. lifted value is also a monadic value.
+  monadic value (aka lifted value) is an instance of the monad's type. to lift a value is to wrap plain value in monad: `Either::Right(5)`.

 - operations (only the first one is obligatory for all monads):